 Olympus E-M1 II versus Canon 5D Mark IV

 The Olympus OM-D E-M1 Mark II and the Canon EOS 5D Mark IV are two digital cameras that were officially introduced, respectively, in September 2016 and August 2016.
 The E-M1 II is a mirrorless interchangeable lens camera, while the 5D Mark IV is a DSLR.
-The cameras are based on a Four Thirds (E-M1 II) and a full frame sensor.
+The cameras are based on a Four Thirds (E-M1 II) and a full frame (5D Mark IV) sensor.
 The Olympus has a resolution of 20.2 megapixel, whereas the Canon provides 30.1 MP.
 Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Olympus E-M1 II and the Canon 5D Mark IV is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the E-M1 II – represents the basis for the calculations across all the size and weight measures).
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the E-M1 II – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 5D Mark IV is considerably larger (44 percent) than the Olympus E-M1 II.
 Moreover, the 5D Mark IV is substantially heavier (55 percent) than the E-M1 II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.